GeekGold Bonus for All Supporters at year's end: 1000!

 4. Blokus.
 This is the one "thinking" game I play with the kids.
 While I always win, the games are close enough the the kids enjoy playing.
 The pieces are colorful and the rules are simple.
 When I play with the kids, I play quietly until the board is mostly filled and then try to puzzle my way into placing most of my pieces.
 I keep hoping for the day when the kids start beating me at this.
 Maybe this year.

 5. Castle Panic.
 This begins to fall into the category of games I play because the kids enjoy them.
 While this game mostly plays itself, there is enough of a challenge here that my (just turned) 6 year old is matching colors and numbers and trying to plan what cards to keep and what to play.
 While I'm helping her through most of the decisions, each time she gets it a little bit more.
 This is a game that I expect we'll play for at least another year or two.
 Probably my biggest issue with it is that it takes about 25% too long to hold my daughter's attention and so I'm left playing the end myself and just calling her over for when it's her turn.

 6. Froggy Boogie.
 The second game that I play because the kids (specifically my daughter) enjoys it.
 There is certainly a challenge her in remembering which eye is opened and which eye is closed and if I enjoyed memory games more, I would probably like it more.
 The components are wonderful and the game has kept my daughters interest for either the last two or three years (I forget if we got it for Christmas when she was 3 or 4).

-7. Incan Gold.
+7. Unnamed Object.
 The last of the games I play for my kids.
 My son really enjoys the push-your-luck mechanic in this game.
 It is the one he is most likely to ask for when he thinks of it.
 While there's very little to this game beyond pushing your luck, it's short enough that a game (or two) is good for passing the time.